hemisemidemipresent/btd6-modding-tutorial/README.md

 Same as above.
 If that doesn't work, run the game as admin and restart Steam.

+### The game does not open at all, or gives an MSVCP140.dll was not found error

+Download visual c++ from the official microsoft website

 ### The mods are in the Mods folder but they don't work

 - If you have nkhook in your mods folder, remove it.
 The mods that used to require it no longer need it.
 A few mods haven't been updated but those were mostly broken already.